 'The therapy room at Brent Knoll, is a calm space for face-to-face sessions '

-After the initial contact, you'll be emailed a set of assessment forms and then I'll give you a call so we can talk about your child's difficulties in more detail, and ensure that we can work together.
+After the initial contact, you'll be emailed a set of assessment forms and then I'll give you a call so we can talk about your child's difficulties in more detail, to ensure that this type of therapy is suitable and that we can work together.

 The sessions last up to 1 hour and the first few sessions are usually about getting to know you and your child and vice versa.
-Normally, the first session is with the parents and child together and then the second session is the child on their own (provided they're happy with this).
+Normally, the first session is with the parents and child together and we do a little lighthearted play and the child gets the chance to explore the play room, while I talk to the parents.

 I work at the child/young person's pace and some days the experience might energising, but other times it can be exhausting.
 This is normal.
 It is also normal to experience setbacks at times, before they begin to feel better.